What is physician’s disability (own-occupation) insurance?

 This version also pays benefits if you are unable to perform the duties of your current occupation.
 However, if you earn income from another occupation or source it can eliminate policy benefits meaning you will not receive full benefits.

 This coverage has an adjusted benefit.
 This type of policy considers your earnings from the job you take while disabled.
 While you’re eligible to continue receiving benefits if you take a new job, under transitional own-occupation coverage, your benefits may be reduced by your salary from your new job

 How do I buy own-occupation disability insurance?

 Protecting the most valuable asset you possess is a good step to take.
 WealthCare walks with you through the whole process from finding the most suitable insurance company and having an insurance agent aid the ease of ensuring financial security in any case of disability.
 Let us help you today, speak with an agent today.
 Please ask us about your eligibility to receive a 10% AMA discount.

 Top Disability Providers

-We have a detailed understanding of their policies which allows us to guide you to buy a disability insurance policy that works for you and your business.
-Please note, that these companies do not offer short-term disability which is usually purchased through a group plan.
+We have a detailed understanding of their policies which allows us to guide you in buying a disability insurance policy that works for you and your business.
+Please note that these companies do not offer short-term disability, which is usually purchased through a group plan.